This is how to ensure your career path stays on track

 1. Success is not guaranteed

-Keep trying things and learning from your successes and failures in your career.
+Continue to try new things and learn from your successes and failures in your career.

 Nothing is handed to you on a silver platter in your career.